truezoneio/menumix-landing/content/hakkimizda.md

 Specification: The list and description of Services corresponding to the Customer’s Pricing Plan at the time.
 The Service Provider may modify the Specification, with reasonable prior notice if the changes significantly impair the Services' scope or quality.

 System or Platform: A set of computer programs and databases operated by the Service Provider to render Services described in the Specification, including API and SDK.
-It includes an interactive software tool (the “Dashboard”) facilitating communication between the Service Provider and the Customer and managing requests from the Customer or Applicants.
+It includes an interactive software tool (the "Dashboard") facilitating communication between the Service Provider and the Customer and managing requests from the Customer or Applicants.

 Trial Period: A limited time during which the Customer may use a certain number of Checks free of charge for testing the Services and System functionality.